Tuesday, April 29 | Care Coordination, Interoperability, Legislative/Policy

 For over two decades, tech companies and government agencies have been moving toward the goal of interoperability in healthcare technology.
 At long last, standards and protocols are in place -- and continually being improved -- to support open data exchange networks.
 As a result, healthcare providers, including human services, post-acute providers and specialty practices, have more opportunities to participate in alternative payment models and adapt more readily to the evolving payment landscape.

-This four-part series covers the forces that are driving interoperability, as well as the future vision of open networks, and what it all could mean to your organization.
+This four-part series covers the forces that are driving healthcare interoperability, as well as the future vision of open networks, and what it all could mean to your organization.

 Interoperability in Healthcare: The creation of TEFCA and QHINs